Why is becoming one flesh so important to your marriage?

 These can apply to our dedication to our spouse as well.

 It probably goes without saying that sex is one way we become one flesh, but there is even more to it than meets the eye.

 Studies have shown, that men transfer their DNA to their female partners and that women carry the DNA and the male genes of their sexual partners in their bodies for many years, if not for the rest of their lives.
 It’s called microchimerism for you fellow word nerds out there.

 When we are intimate with our spouse, we fuse together at the DNA level, literally making us one flesh.

 Before we marry, we often have other support systems in place to take care of our emotional needs.
 After we marry, go to your spouse to meet those needs.
 Don’t let other people fulfill your need for emotional closeness.
 Don’t allow yourself to go to your best friends, parents, siblings, or anyone else before you talk to your spouse.
 You cannot be one flesh with all those other people between you.

 You can only have a stable, fulfilling marriage by becoming one in spirit as well.
 I often think of marriage as a triangle between a husband, wife, and God.
 Without Him the marriage is incomplete.
 And the stronger each partners relationship is with God, the stronger that connection between all parties becomes.

 To keep yourself as one flesh with your spouse spiritually, there are a few things you should try.

 Read and study the Bible.
-If you aren’t sure where to start, try our Marriage Confetti devotionals for couples.
 You’ll learn more about yourself, your spouse and God’s plan for marriage and how to keep it healthy.